 Hearing a cancer diagnosis is difficult for patients and their families.
-Important decisions have to be made about cancer treatment in a short space of time.
-At Sweden Ghana Medical Centre, we know that patients and their sponsors will be uncertain and anxious.
+Important decisions have to be made about treating cancer in a short space of time.
+At Sweden Ghana Medical Centre, we know that patients and their sponsors will be uncertain and anxious about cancer treatment.
 They will be hearing unfamiliar words and medical statistics that can be confusing.

 Deciding on treatment